cara380nm/candlekeep/dr.md

     - Ritual only: Detect poison and disease
   - Level 2:
     - Misty step [^fae-touched]
-    - Ritual only: Leomund's TinyHut
+    - Ritual only: Leomund's Tiny Hut
     - Ritual only: Water breathing
     - Ritual only: Locate Animals or Plants
     - Ritual only: Purify Food and Drink